plinder-org/plinder/docs/contribution/index.md

 # Contributor guide

-The PLINDER project is a community effort, launched by the University of Basel, SIB Swiss Institute of Bioinformatics, VantAI, NVIDIA, MIT CSAIL, and will be regularly updated.
+The PLINDER project is a community effort, launched by the University of Basel, SIB Swiss Institute of Bioinformatics, Proxima (formerly VantAI), NVIDIA, MIT CSAIL, and will be regularly updated.
 We highly welcome contributions!